max-ima/piwigo-stereoZoom/README.md

-Handle jpeg stereogram display (side by side joined pair of views) cross or paralel eye zoom fit or zoom 100% navigation in zoomed view.
+Handle jpeg stereogram display (side by side joined pair of views) cross or paralel eye zoom fit or zoom 100% (then mouse wheel to any zoom level) moving in zoomed view. keyboard navigation in image list. full screen or full window display

-* Stereogram filename detection is tunable.
+* Stereogram filename detection is tunable, as long as stereogram default view mode (cross or parallel).

 **Example:** display, and zoom in, your stereogram_RL.jpg image.